 —Ikari also had 2P co-op play.
 Where did that idea come from?

 Obada: Right at the time we were making Ikari, the Laws Regulating Adult Businesses (fuueihou) went into effect.
 Game centers could no longer operate 24 hours a day, and their hours of operation were effectively cut in half.
-That naturally led to everyone in the game industry to think, “well, if we make the games two-player, we can double the income, and it’ll be ok.”

 —But it was only the Ikari Warriors series that allowed you to attack your friend. (laughs)